Requirements and restrictions for Session Replay

 Recording iframe contents from another domain

-Recording pages with layout errors
+Recording and playback of pages with layout errors

 Recording pages with flexible layout